1997-2001 Honda CR250 – Top End Service – Part 6: Cylinder Head Inspection

 2. Clean the cylinder head mounting surface with a plastic scraper.

-3. If you have carbon build up in the combustion chamber, soak it in parts cleaner, then gently scrub it off with a scouring pad.
+3. If carbon builds up in the combustion chamber, soak it in parts cleaner and gently scrub it off with a scouring pad.

 5. With the surfaced cleaned, inspect for any signs of obvious wear or damage

-6. Check the water jackets are free of obstruction, and the mating surface is smooth.
+6. Check the water jackets are free of obstruction and that the mating surface is smooth.

-7. You can smooth out small burs and pits with 600 grit emery paper, but be very careful, 1000th of an inch could take your head out of spec.
+7. You can smooth out small burs and pits with 600-grit emery paper, but be very careful.
+One-thousandth of an inch could take your head out of spec.

-8. Gently run your spark plug thread follower all the way through the spark plug hole to correct any potential misalignment.
+8. Gently run your spark plug thread follower through the spark plug hole to correct any potential misalignment.

-9. If your threads are stripped out and your follower cannot correct them, you will need to install a Helicoil.
+9. If your threads are stripped out and your follower cannot correct them, you must install a Helicoil.

 Clean the entire head with parts cleaner and a soft brush.